G-Kurup/cryptics-llm/README.md

 1. `scrape_guardian.py`       -- A python script to scrape and collect cryptic and quick cryptic crossword clues and answers from The Guardian.
 2. `cryptics_finetune.ipynb`  -- A notebook that was used to train T5-small to solve cryptic crosswords.
 3. `cryptics_tester.ipynb`    -- A notebook used for testing the fine-tuned models.
+4. `few_shot_chatgpt.ipynb`   -- A notebook that tests ChatGPT 3.5 turbo on cryptic crosswords with few-shot learning.
-4. `Data/cryptic_full.json`   -- A json file that contains 169,993 cryptic crossword clues and answers from The Guardian.
+5. `Data/cryptic_full.json`   -- A json file that contains 169,993 cryptic crossword clues and answers from The Guardian.
-5. `Data/quiptic_full.json`   -- A json file that contains 36,274 quick cryptic crossword clues and answers from The Guardian.
+6. `Data/quiptic_full.json`   -- A json file that contains 36,274 quick cryptic crossword clues and answers from The Guardian.
-6. `Data/Primer.pdf`          -- A primer on cryptic crosswords that I wrote, which is useful for beginners.
+7. `Data/Primer.pdf`          -- A primer on cryptic crosswords that I wrote, which is useful for beginners.
-7. `Data/*.svg`               -- Plots of evolution of training metrics saved from tensorboard.
+8. `Data/*.svg`               -- Plots of evolution of training metrics saved from tensorboard.

 ## Background: